omkarcloud/google-maps-scraper/README.md

 # IMPORTANT: The recent review extraction issues causing tasks to fail have been resolved.
-Please download the latest version and reinstall it.
-Note: you can get atleast 240 reviews but may or may not get the complete reviews.
+Please note that you are guaranteed to receive at least 240 reviews per place.
+However, in some cases, due to technical limitations, the complete set of reviews may not be available.
 Thank you for your patience and support! 🙏

 ![Google Maps Extractor Feautred Image](https://raw.githubusercontent.com/omkarcloud/google-maps-scraper/master/screenshots/google-maps-scraper-feautred-image.png)